-These terms and conditions form a contract between you and your therapist for therapeutic work.
+These terms and conditions form a contract between you and your therapist for psychological therapy services.
 It is important that you read and understand them before you agree to proceed with therapy.
 Please also refer to our privacy policy which outlines in more detail how we use your personal information you provide us with.

 Initial Assessment